matgott/js-notes/README.md

 Steps:

-- Parsing: Read the code and parsed into a data structure called `AST (abstract syntax tree`.
+- Parsing: Read the code and parsed into a data structure called `AST (abstract syntax tree)`.
   - Split the code into small pieces with meaning for the language and saving them into the `AST`.
   - Check for syntax errors.
 - Compilation: Takes the generated `ASP` and compiles it to machine code.
 - Execution in the `Call Stack`.
 - Optimization: Some engines performs a unoptimized compilation for executing the code as fast is possible, then in background this code is beign optimized and recompiled.
 This can be done multiple times.

-- Execution Context Process start.
+> Memory Heap: Is where the dynamic data (function, objects, variables definitions) will be stored.
+The Call Stack only has a reference to the HEAP.

 #### Runtime